malin-nilsson/React-ChatApp/README.md

 # Ciao - React Chat App
-This is a Microsoft Teams clone built with React JS and Chat Engine. <br/>
+This is a Microsoft Teams clone built with React JS and Chat Engine.

-It was built following JavaScript Mastery's step-by-step YouTube tutorial: https://youtu.be/jcOKU9f86XE
+I built it following JavaScript Mastery's step-by-step YouTube tutorial which can be found here: https://youtu.be/jcOKU9f86XE

 My goal with this project was to learn how to think in React, get familiar with React concepts and practice writing JSX.